Rang3rOo/CloudsAndFireworks/README.md

 # CloudsAndFireworks

-Simple procedural clouds based on Perlin noise and fireworks (Qt, C++, OpenGL) Click the left mouse button above the water surface to launch the fireworks.
+Simple procedural clouds based on Perlin noise and fireworks (Qt, C++, OpenGL).

+Click the left mouse button above the water surface to launch the fireworks.